2025-2026

 We’re continuing to refine core features as we move toward an initial limited release in Spring 2026.
 I’m so grateful to be building alongside an incredible, supportive team!

-Most of the DALI design + development team (+ Michael) at Technigala, Dartmouth’s quarterly tech showcase, March 2026
+Most of the DALI design + development team (+ Michael, one of our partners) at Technigala, Dartmouth’s quarterly tech showcase, March 2026

 Want to learn more about this project?
 I’m happy to chat!